 \section{Different types of motion and their solution}

-In this section, we will study different types of motion and solve them numerically with two methods.
-The first numerical solution is obtained by integrating angular accelerations $\ddot \theta$, $\ddot \phi$ and $\ddot \psi$ which are given by equations \eqref{ddottheta} and \eqref{diffeqns}.
+In this section, we will study different types of motion by considering relations between $a$ \& $b$ and $E'$ \& $U_{eff_{min}}$ or $E'$ \& $Mglb/a$ and solve them numerically with two methods.
+The first numerical solution is obtained by integrating angular accelerations $\ddot \theta$, $\ddot \phi$ and $\ddot \psi$ which are given by equations \eqref{ddottheta}, \eqref{ddotphi} and \eqref{ddotpsi}.
 One can get $\dot \theta(t)$, $\dot \phi(t)$ and $\dot \psi(t)$ from these integrations, and with another integration one can get also $\theta(t)$, $\phi(t)$ and $\psi(t)$.
 In the second numerical solution, constants of motion are used.
 The constants of motion can be obtained using initial values $\theta_0$, $\dot \theta_0$, $\dot \phi_0$ and $\dot \psi_0$.
 From equation \eqref{eprime} or \eqref{cbf}, it can be seen that $\dot \theta$ can be obtained in terms of constants of motion and $\theta$, then one can numerically obtain $\theta(t)$ and $\dot \theta(t)$ by using one of these equations.
 After obtaining $\theta(t)$, it is possible to obtain $\dot \phi(t)$ and $\dot \psi(t)$ by using equations \eqref{phidot} and \eqref{psidot}.
-The details of this numerical solution can be found in various works \cite{Symon, McCauley, MarionThornton, Arya, Tanriverdi2019}.
+The details of this numerical solution can be found in various works \cite{McCauley, MarionThornton, Symon, Arya, Tanriverdi2019}.

-We should note that the integration of angular accelerations has some advantages over the usage of constants and reduction.
-One can get results for evenly spaced time intervals.
-While using equation \eqref{eprime} or \eqref{cbf} for numerical solution one should choose a sign for $\dot \theta$ at turning angles.
-This method also requires either specifying turning angles or using a special function in numerical code to detect turning angles.
+We should note that the integration of angular accelerations, the first method, has some advantages over the usage of constants and reduction, the second method.
+In the first method, one can get results for evenly spaced time intervals.
+The second method requires either specifying turning angles or using a special function in numerical code to detect turning angles.
+While using equation \eqref{eprime} or \eqref{cbf} for the second method, one should choose a sign for $\dot \theta$ at turning angles.
 On the other hand, numerically integrating angular accelerations does not need such specifications.
 Nevertheless, we will use both methods which can be considered as a checkpoint for numerical solutions.